p4lang/p4c/targets/simple_switch_grpc/README.md

 # SimpleSwitchGrpc

-This is an alternative version of the simple_switch target, which does not use the Thrift runtime server for table programming.
+This is an alternative version of the simple_switch target, which does not use the Thrift runtime server for table programming (unless required, see below).
 Instead it starts a gRPC server which implements [p4untime.proto](https://github.com/p4lang/PI/blob/master/proto/p4/p4runtime.proto).

 To compile, make sure you build the bmv2 code first, then run `./autogen.sh`,